-- 4.9.a.4.
-In addition to suspending or revoking the certification of a blaster, failure to comply with the requirements of this subsection may also result in further suspension or revocation of a blaster's certification. - 4.10.
-Reinstatement.-Subject to the discretion of the Secretary, and based on a petition for reinstatement, any person whose blaster certification has been revoked, may, if the Secretary is satisfied that the petitioner will comply with all blasting law and rules, apply to re-take the blasters certification examination, provided the person meets all of the requirements for blasters certification specified by this subsection, and has completed all requirements of the suspension and revocation orders, including the time period of the suspension. - 4.11.
+4.9.a.4.
+In addition to suspending or revoking the certification of a blaster, failure to comply with the requirements of this subsection may also result in further suspension or revocation of a blaster's certification.

+4.10.
+Reinstatement-Subject to the discretion of the Secretary, and based on a petition for reinstatement, any person whose blaster certification has been revoked, may, if the Secretary is satisfied that the petitioner will comply with all blasting law and rules, apply to re-take the blasters certification examination, provided the person meets all of the requirements for blasters certification specified by this subsection, and has completed all requirements of the suspension and revocation orders, including the time period of the suspension.

+4.11.
 Civil and Criminal Penalties.-Every certified blaster is subject to the individual civil and criminal penalties provided for in W. Va.
-Code § 22-3-17. - 4.12.
+Code § 22-3-17.

+4.12.
 Hearings and Appeals.-Any certified blaster who is served a suspension order, revocation order, or civil and criminal sanctions is entitled to the rights of hearings and appeals as provided for in W. Va.
-Code §§ 22-3-16 and 17. - 4.13.
-Blasting Crew.-Persons who are not certified and who are assigned to a blasting crew, or assist in the use of explosives, shall receive directions and on-the-job training from a certified blaster. - 4.14.
-Reciprocity With Other States.-The Secretary may enter into a reciprocal agreement with other states wherein persons holding a valid certification in that state may apply for certification in West Virginia, and upon approval by the Secretary, be certified without undergoing the training or examination requirements set forth in this
+Code §§ 22-3-16 and 17.

+4.13.
+Blasting Crew.-Persons who are not certified and who are assigned to a blasting crew, or assist in the use of explosives, shall receive directions and on-the-job training from a certified blaster.

+4.14.
+Reciprocity With Other States.-The Secretary may enter into a reciprocal agreement with other states wherein persons holding a valid certification in that state may apply for certification in West Virginia, and upon approval by the Secretary, be certified without undergoing the training or examination requirements set forth in this rule.

-In its submittal of the amendments to this provision, the WVDEP stated that the amendments provide clarification and remove incorrect reference.
+In its submittal of the amendments to this provision, the WVDEP stated that the amendments provide clarification and remove an incorrect reference.
 In addition, the WVDEP stated that Subsection 4.9 has been reorganized and renumbered for clarity reasons, as required by the Council of Joint Rulemaking.
-We also note, that the amendments to Subsection 4.9 are intended to address the required program amendment codified in the Federal regulations at 30 CFR 948.16(a).
-The Federal regulations at 30 CFR 948.16(a) provide that West Virginia must amend CSR 199-1-4.9.a and 4.9.b, or otherwise amend the West Virginia program, to provide that upon finding of willful conduct, the Secretary of the
+The deletion of the reference at re-numbered Subsection 4.9.a.3 eliminates an incorrect reference and improves the clarity of the provision.
+We find that the amendment to re-numbered Subsection 4.9.a.3 does not render this provision inconsistent with the Federal blasting requirements at 30 CFR 850.15(b) and can be approved.